The EU’s new regulations for CO2 emissions standards may create a new market for carbon emission reduction technology.

 EU leaders see transportation as one of the most important sectors to address in order to meet its carbon emissions reduction goals.
 Taking a cue from China, leaders are stressing the need to transition into a low-emission vehicle economy.
 Auto sales in the EU average about 15 million units annually, according to Bloomberg, and both gasoline and diesel cars make up more than one-tenth of Europe’s carbon emissions.

-This INNspired Article is brought to you by:dynaCERT Inc. (TSXV:DYA; OTC:DYFSF) is a growing green energy company focused on delivering its patent-pending Carbon Emission Reduction Technology to a global marketplace.Send me an Investor Kit
+This INNspired Article is brought to you by:dynaCERT Inc. (TSXV:DYA; OTC:DYFSF; FRA:DMJ) is a Canadian company with a global solution to reduce pollution.Send me an Investor Kit

 In January 2019, the 28 EU member states endorsed new carbon emissions standards for cars and vans in an effort to meet the goals established under the Paris Agreement.
 The new regulations represent a serious crackdown on carbon emissions from cars and vans.
 By 2025, both cars and vans will be required to emit 15 percent less carbon dioxide (CO2).
 Beginning in 2030, new cars must emit on average 37.5 percent less CO2 while new vans must emit on average 31 percent less CO2 compared to 2021 levels.